nicklockwood/SwiftFormat/Rules.md

 ## leadingDelimiters

-Moves delimiters such as : or ; or , placed at the start of a line to the end of the previous line instead..
+Moves delimiters such as : or ; or , placed at the start of a line to the end of the previous line instead.

 <details>
 <summary>Examples</summary>